 Using a UK incorporated company

-Except in certain limited circumstances, this type of company is automatically UK tax resident and pays UK corporation tax on its worldwide capital and income profits.
-UK companies are subject to ATED and SDLT in relation to any UK residential real estate they hold on the same basis as non-UK companies.
+Except in certain limited circumstances, a UK incorporated company will be UK tax resident and pay UK corporation tax on its worldwide capital and income profits.
+UK companies are subject to ATED and SDLT in relation to any UK residential real estate they own, on the same basis as non-UK companies.

 Directors, employees (and anyone who is not a director but takes key decisions) can be taxed on benefits enjoyed over company-owned assets under the UK’s “benefits in kind” legislation.